Copyright © Baldwin Civic Association, Inc. | All Rights Reserved

 (now Quality of Life), Membership, Fundraising, and Empty Storefronts.
 Officers were elected, including Viana and Degen as co-presidents, and an Executive Board was convened.

-Grand Avenue and Merrick Road, and
+Grand Avenue & Merrick Road, a new

-the new Baldwin sign on the train
+Baldwin sign on the LIRR train trestle at

-businesses, and has an active voice in
+Avenue, the BCA has had an active voice

-the Town of Hempstead Downtown Rehabilitation Initiative project to redevelop housing and promote businesses on Grand Avenue.
-As part of the committee drive to bring technology businesses to Baldwin, it brokered a partnership between Hofstra and the Baldwin School District to bring a computer coding program to Baldwin Middle School—the first of its kind in a Long Island public school.
+drive to bring technology businesses to Baldwin, it brokered a partnership between Hofstra and the Baldwin School District to bring a computer coding program to the Baldwin Middle School—the first of its kind in a Long Island public school.

 The Baldwin Civic Association is once again a vibrant organization that is working to fulfill its mission to “foster our wonderfully diverse community and maintain the quality of life in Beautiful Baldwin.”